celineguler/myblog/_posts/2023-08-29-Black-Holes'-High-Entropy.markdown

 {: .italic-gray.indented}
 > *"The property of a complex system whose behaviour is so unpredictable as to appear random, owing to great sensitivity to small changes in conditions."*

 Quora highly disagrees that chaos and entropy are not interchangeable.
-Frankly, I made a generalization because most writers use "on the other hand", "whereas".
-Google's definitions mostly allign with (I trust Quora more than Google) so we can also say Google agreed the statement.
+Google's definitions mostly allign with Quora so we can also say Google agreed the statement.
 But I don't think this tweet wouldn't agree that Google sorting both terms in the cast of Physics.